 16. Can I Do Freelance Work While Employed In Australia?

-Though several freelancers manage both a full-time job and a part-time freelance job to supplement their earnings, some employers prohibit their staff from freelancing on the side.
+Though several freelancers manage full-time and part-time freelance jobs to supplement their earnings, some employers prohibit their staff from freelancing.

 To avoid risking your primary job, you must let your employer know about your intentions to do freelancing work.
 Also, it is a good practice to read your employment contract before considering freelancing.